The Delaware Bar Foundation – Community Grants Program

 Howard Technical School Job Shadowing

 Consistent with its mission to foster knowledge of citizenship rights and responsibilities and enhance the public’s respect for the rule of law, the Foundation embarked on an exciting collaboration with Howard High School of Technology.
-Since 2012 the Foundation has partnered with Howard High School’s Legal Administrative Assisting Program to host high school sophomores interested in careers in the legal profession at area law firms for an afternoon work/shadow opportunity.
+From 2012-2023 the Foundation partnered with Howard High School’s Legal Administrative Assisting Program to host high school sophomores interested in careers in the legal profession at area law firms for an afternoon work/shadow opportunity.
 Each year 15-20 students visit a variety of legal environments including public interest, state legal agencies and private firms of all sizes, attend information sessions and receive office tours.
-By all reports, the experience has been extremely worthwhile for the students.
-As Covid-19 impacted both work and school environments this past year, the Foundation was unable to offer the program in 2020-2021.

 Sisters in Success